a2n-off/ab-api/README.md

 Each of these controllers has the function that allows you to create the user with its role.
 The assignment of this role cannot be modified via the creation or modification request.

+By default, the api is full "admin" protected, you need to create a admin user in the "users" collection or update the protection in the code.

 # Roadmap

 - [x] add CONTRIBUTING.md